My Favourite New Songwriters Are Female

 She is the archetypal example of a female singer-songwriter who is uncompromising in her vision and that determination is being rewarded.

 I could talk for days about Courtney Barnett.
-I’ve been following her music for a long time and I was lucky enough to meet her at a small 100-capacity venue back in 2014.
+I’ve been following her music for a long time and I was lucky enough to meet her at a medium 100-capacity venue back in 2014.

 Her garage-grunge inspired music combined with a witty drawl has seen her popularity grow enormously.
 I love virtually every song she’s released: from the wistful ‘Depreston’ about the boring home truths of house hunting; to the brutal honesty in ‘Nobody Cares If You Don’t Go To The Party’.

 The Australian attracted a Grammy award nomination in 2016, the year after her debut album was released, and her new album for 2018 ‘Tell Me How You Really Feel’ is another brilliant collection of songs.